shabaz123/starmap/README.md

 make
 ```

 By doing that, a **starmap** Linux executable will be built in the build folder.
-You can run it by typing:
+Note that you may need to install **libpng** on your Linux machine beforehand (on Ubuntu, you can type **sudo apt install libpng**).
+You can run the starmap executable by typing:

 ```
 ./starmap